 Main Electrical Distribution Center - Estimated Completion 01.2014

 Santa Clara University is constructing a new electrical distribution center consisting of medium voltage circuit breakers, state of the art digital metering, protection relays and SCATA system as well as future connection points and controls for on-site generation and the existing 1 megawatt solar panel installation.
 The new distribution center will be the focal point a larger energy initiative project to incorporate renewable energy, power reliability, control and security.

 Art and Art History Building - Future Construction

-Plans for the new Art and Art History building currently call for constructing a three-story building on Franklin Street.
+Current plans for the new Art and Art History building call for constructing a three-story building on Franklin Street.
 This 46,400 square foot facility will include modern studios for students and faculty, technology-rich classrooms, student workspaces and meeting areas.
 The building features a rotunda on the third floor with an outdoor terrace area.
 A spacious gallery on the first floor will be showcase student, faculty, and visiting artists' work.
 The landscaping plan also includes an outdoor sculpture garden at the corner of Alviso and Franklin Streets.
 The overall project plan also includes converting Franklin Street between Lafayette Street to The Alameda from a roadway to a pedestrian mall.

 Planning & Projects

-Planning and Projects
+Director of Planning and Projects